 This section will highlight the role of the church and church communities through research, programmatic guide and policy briefs.
 The resources will be useful for tools on engaging with faith leaders and communities on this theme, and also for providing evidence and support for the growing discourse on faith and gender, globally.

 Community-based research reports

-Rethinking relationships: from violence to equality in the DRC, evidence brief (PDF 673 KB)
+Rethinking relationships: Moving from violence to equality (PDF 608 KB)

-Key findings of endline survey undertaken across 15 communities in Ituri Province in the Democratic Republic of Congo about faith, gender norms and SGBV in conflict affected communities.
+This report presents the full findings of the endline survey undertaken across fifteen communities in Ituri Province in the Democratic Republic of Congo about faith, gender norms and SGBV in conflict-affected communities.

 Does faith matter?
 (PDF 505 KB)

 This report presents key findings of a baseline survey undertaken across 15 communities in Ituri Province in the Democratic Republic of Congo about faith, gender norms and SGBV in conflict-affected communities.
 Also available in French (PDF 537 KB)